MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 ## Generate a deep link to share content to stage in meetings

 You can also generate a deep link to share the app to stage and start or join a meeting.

-> [!NOTE]
-> Deep link to share content to stage in meeting is supported in Teams desktop client only.

 When a deep link is selected in an app by a user who is part of an ongoing meeting, then the app is shared to the stage and a permission pop-up window appears.
 Users can grant access to the participants to collaborate with an app.

 :::image type="content" source="../../assets/images/integrate-with-teams/screenshot-of-pop-up-permission.png" alt-text="The screenshot is an example that shows a permission pop-up window.":::